UchuuKani/chronograph/README.md

 ## Running this project

-In order to run the JS code in the project, first clone it to your machine using `git clone https://github.com/UchuuKani/chronograph.git` and change into the directory.
-Afterwards, you can install dependencies using `npm install`, and then run the project using `npm run dev`.
-This script will run two functions used to answer the first two questions asked in `Part 2` of the case study.
+In order to run the JS code in the project, first clone it to your machine using `git clone https://github.com/UchuuKani/chronograph.git` and change into the created `chronograph` directory.
+Afterwards, you can install dependencies (Typescript) using `npm install`, and then run the project using `npm run dev`.
+This script will run two functions used to answer the first two questions asked in `Part 2` of the case study (files written using vanilla ES6+ Javascript are also available and can be run using `npm run devJS`).

 There are also scripts to run database operations to generate the schema outlined in `Appendix A` and seed it with data (`npm run seed`), and perform the queries asked by the case study in `Part 1` (`npm run queryOne` and `npm run queryTwo`)